rafaelcastrocouto/torrent-web-tools/README.md

 [generator.py](generator.py) -- **Requires Python 2.7**

-Generates torrent files from static website files.
+Generates optimized torrent files from static website files.

 **positional arguments:**
   * *INPUT* -- One or more files or directories. 'index.html' is required for the torrent to automatically render a web page in the browser.